-Sophie Kayani, Vice Chair and Fundraising Panel Chair
+Sophie Kayani, Chair and Fundraising Panel Chair

 Sophie joined the Board of Trustees in September 2015 and became Vice-Chair in June 2016.
 Sophie was part of Dyspraxia Foundation’s Ball Committee in 2014 which successfully raised £23,000 and 2016 which raised £18,000 for the Foundation.
 Sophie’s son Zak was diagnosed with DCD/Dyspraxia in 2009 and has supported the Foundation and helped “bang the drum” for the past five years.